- Last Updated on 05 July 2014

 Every insured person (or his/her legal representative) is obliged to pay a regulation charge to the healthcare provider for the medical treatment provided by him:

 1) 30 CZK

-- for the visit by the general practitioner, pediatrist, gynecologist, dentist, specialist (outpatient care), during which a clinical investigation has been made,
+- for the visit at the general practitioner, paediatrician, gynaecologist, dentist, specialist (outpatient care), during which a clinical examination has been made,

-- for issuing of prescribed medicament that is fully or partially covered by the health insurance or nourishment for special medical purposes, irrespective of the number of prescribed packages on the prescription.
+- for a prescription of medicines that are fully or partially covered by the health insurance or nourishment for special medical purposes, irrespective of the number of prescribed packages on the prescription.